Is A Plymouth Pilot Right For You?

 So, is it right for you?

-A Plymouth Pilot is right for someone who values stability, economy, and reliability over speed.
+A Plymouth Pilot is right for someone who values stability, economy and reliability over speed.
 It suits a person who enjoys being on the water rather than rushing across it.
-It earns its keep on fishing trips, family days out, coastal exploration, and solo outings in sheltered conditions.
+It earns its keep on fishing trips, family days out, coastal exploration and solo outings.

 The best way to be certain is to be honest about how you actually intend to use a boat, not how you imagine you might.
 Most people who buy a Plymouth Pilot find that it fits their real boating life very well.
 That fit works both ways: the boat does what it does very well, and it does it for a long time.